Ancestor regression in linear structural equation models: Ancestor detection in networks: nodewise and recursive

-We are able to control the family-wise error rate even for low sample size, which is not the case for LINGAM.
-The power of LINGAM approaches $1$ faster than ancestor regression and one might consider it to be favorable for $n=10^3$ or $n=10^4$ in the model with one Gaussian noise term.
-The picture changes when looking at the model with multiple Gaussian noise terms.
-LINGAM is still more powerful for some sample sizes but does not control the error at all.
-Ancestor regression reaches a power of almost $90\%$ without any false causal discovery.
-The lacking $10\%$ are due to the fact that $1$ out of $10$ ancestor relationships depicted in Fig.\ \ref{fig:SEM-DAG} fulfills the conditions of Proposition \ref{prop:gauss-psi} for the non-identifiable Gaussian case.
+We are able to control the family-wise error rate even for low sample size using a nominal size of $\alpha = 5\%$ supporting our theoretical results.
+This is not the case for LiNGAM.
+LiNGAM is designed such that it always must determine a causal order based on the underlying independent component analysis \citep{hyvarinen1999fast} even when sufficient information is not available.
+Therefore, no type I error guarantees can be provided.
+The power of LiNGAM approaches $1$ much faster than ancestor regression and if one allows for a bit more liberate type I error, LiNGAM appears preferable in the model with one Gaussian noise term.
+The picture changes when looking at slight violations of the LiNGAM assumption, i.e., another Gaussian error term.
+LiNGAM is still more powerful but does not control the error at all.
+No matter the sample size, a wrong causal claim is made in around $40\%$ of the setups.
+Ancestor regression is more robust to this deviation as the type I error guarantees do not require non-Gaussian error terms.
+For the unidentifiable edges, it avoids making any decision and can control the error rate at any desired level at the price of some power reduction.
+In this simulation, Proposition \ref{prop:gauss-psi} applies to around $14\%$ of the ancestral connections.

+We provide additional simulation results for settings varying between non-Gaussian and Gaussian scenarios in Section \ref{app:sim-mix} in the supplementary material.
+When being close to the fully Gaussian case, despite satisfying the LiNGAM assumption (Shimizu et al., 2006) in population, this clearly worsens the performance of LiNGAM for finite sample size.